jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

 \qquad |\xi|\sim \ell_\perp^{-1}\sim \sqrt{\omega} .
 ```

-Thus, increasing the transverse confinement parameter `omega` changes the local boundary response: it suppresses the prompt roof-flux peak, lowers the detected fraction in a fixed time window, and shifts part of the detector-present response to later times.
-The fitted form
+Thus increasing the transverse confinement parameter `omega` changes the local boundary response: it suppresses the prompt roof-flux peak, lowers the detected fraction in a fixed observation window, and shifts part of the detector-present response to later times.

+The fit

 ```math
 \mu^*(20;\omega) \simeq 4.084 + 0.638\sqrt{\omega}